gtrafimenkov/markdown-toc/README.md

 Features
 --------

-tocenize generates a TOC (table of content) from Markdown files and inserts or updates it in the given file.
+markdown-toc generates a TOC (table of content) from Markdown files and inserts or updates it in the given file.

 - Cross-platform command line utility